piemadd/amtrak/docs.md

 ```

 ## Functions
-There are 5 functions in this library, with one pulling all of the data directly from Amtrak, and the other 4 interact with my proxy api (api.amtrak.piemadd.com) which serves the same data, but allows for individual stations to be fetched and when fetching all stations and trains, they are organized by train number/station code instead of being one single array.
+There are 5 functions in this library, with one pulling all of the data directly from Amtrak, and the other 4 interact with my proxy api (api.amtrak.cc) which serves the same data, but allows for individual stations to be fetched and when fetching all stations and trains, they are organized by train number/station code instead of being one single array.
 Unless stated otherwise, assume all of these are async.

 Also I am terrible at writing so these descriptions are pretty bad, but feel free to check out the `API` section below which might help you better understand some of these.